AndreasTu/jctrace/Readme.md

-# Java Concurrency Tracer (jctrace)
+# JConcurrency Tracer (jctrace)

-The Java Concurrency Tracer allows you to find deadlocks in your Java application.
+The JConcurrency Tracer allows you to find deadlocks in your Java application.

-The Java Concurrency Tracer instruments a Java application to find **potential** deadlocks in the system.
+The JConcurrency Tracer instruments a Java application to find **potential** deadlocks in the system.
 Jctrace will create a database of all taken and release locks in the application.
 In a second step jctrace will calculate if any two locks have any threads, where the lock order is inversed, which will flag an potential deadlock.